 David Fromm (PhD, 2015) studies modern literature and theories of modernity, in both their trans-Atlantic and hemispheric contexts, with a specific interest in modern theories of community.
-He currently lectures in Comparative Literature at UCSB, and serves as an Adjunct Assistant Professor at Occidental College, where he is teaching a course on detective fiction as a way to study engagements with historical and ongoing processes of modernization.
+He teaches at Occidental College; one of his courses deals with detective fiction as a way to study engagements with the historical and ongoing processes of modernization.

 Mary Garcia (PhD, 2012).
 Her research interests are in Chicana/o, Latina/o, and African American literatures, comparative race theory, and transnational and hemispheric studies.
 She was Visiting Lecturer at Scripps College, teaching upper-division literature courses and advising senior theses across the Claremont colleges.
-In 2017-18 she will be Lecturer in the Humanities at Stanford University.
+She is a Lecturer in the Humanities at Stanford University.

-Nathan Henne (PhD, 2007) is an Associate Professor of Languages and Cultures at Loyola University New Orleans, where his research and teaching in Latin American Studies and Spanish focus on indigenous literatures and Maya poetics.
+Nathan Henne (PhD, 2007) is Chair and Associate Professor of Languages and Cultures at Loyola University New Orleans, where his research and teaching in Latin American Studies and Spanish focus on indigenous literatures and Maya poetics.

-Rosie N. Kar (PhD, 2013) received her PhD in Comparative Literature from UCSB in Spring 2013 with a Doctoral Emphasis in Feminist Studies.
+Rosie N. Kar (PhD, 2013) received her PhD in Comparative Literature from UCSB with a Doctoral Emphasis in Feminist Studies.
 She teaches in the Department of Women's, Gender, and Sexuality Studies, at California State University, Long Beach.

-Katherine Kelp-Stebbins (PhD, S2014) is Assistant Professor of English at Palomar College.
+Katherine Kelp-Stebbins (PhD, S2014) was Assistant Professor of English at Palomar College and joined the University of Oregon Assistant Professor of Comics and English.
 Her research and teaching interests include Global humanities; media and technology; digital humanities; comics studies; visual culture; postcolonial theory and literature; translation theory; Classics; feminist studies.
-In F2018, she will be Assistant Professor of Comics and English at the University of Oregon.

 Linda Kick (PhD, 2011) completed the Graduate Emphasis in Feminist Studies and the Certificate in College and University Teaching.
 Her research and teaching interests include feminist philosophies and aesthetics as well as the modern and contemporary novels in Europe and North America.

-Anne Marcoline (PhD, 2012) is an Assistant Professor of Literature at the University of Houston-Clear Lake.
+Anne Marcoline (PhD, 2012) is Associate Professor of Literature at the University of Houston-Clear Lake and co-Editor of the periodical George Sand Studies.
 Her research and teaching areas include European Romanticism, word-music relations, aesthetics, and feminist studies.

 Marzia Milazzo (PhD,2013) is an Assistant Professor of English at Vanderbilt University.
 She received her PhD in Comparative Literature at UCSB in Spring 2013 with an emphasis in Global Studies.